 The procedure for this experiment is almost identical to that of Experiment III, except that the listeners were asked to identify the quality of initial syllables.
-The stimulus structure was as follows: for each S/N-ratio condition, we had 9 target stimuli \ 5 tokens \ 2 visual cues \ 2 orders \ 2 repetition=360 tokens.
+The stimulus structure was as follows: for each S/N-ratio condition, there were 9 target stimuli 5 tokens 2 visual cues 2 orders 2 repetition=360 tokens.
 The order of the stimuli within each block was randomized by Superlab.